MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intranet-overview.md

 A critical part of your SharePoint intranet is your site architecture.
 By using a series of [communication sites](https://support.office.com/article/94A33429-E580-45C3-A090-5512A8070732) and [hub sites](planning-hub-sites.md), you can create an intuitive intranet with common navigation across sites and an easy-to-manage permissions structure.
 See [Planning navigation for the modern SharePoint experience](https://docs.microsoft.com/sharepoint/plan-navigation-modern-experience) for a detailed look at site navigation in SharePoint.

-*Start by:* Developing and understanding about what you need your intranet to accomplish and start organizing content assets and requirements.
+*Start by -* Developing and understanding about what you need your intranet to accomplish and start organizing content assets and requirements.
 Organize depending on the needs of the business - by region, department, or function.

-*You'll know your done when:* Business owners and end-users confirm they can find and have access to the content that makes their jobs more productive.
+*You'll know your done when -* Business owners and end-users confirm they can find and have access to the content that makes their jobs more productive.

 #### Brand your intranet

 Branding is an important part of your intranet.
 With SharePoint, you can [add branding your SharePoint site](https://docs.microsoft.com/sharepoint/branding-sharepoint-online-sites-modern-experience), and also [customize the Office 365 theme for your organization](https://docs.microsoft.com/office365/admin/setup/customize-your-organization-theme).

-*Start by:* Answering - Do you need a consistent brand across all sites or will different divisions, departments, or groups in your organization have their own?
+*Start by -* Answering - Do you need a consistent brand across all sites or will different divisions, departments, or groups in your organization have their own?
 Then, collect approved brand assets like brand colors, logos, and images depending on your company's branding requirements.

-*You'll know your done when:* You've determined the end-to-end look of the intranet from the home page to hub sites and individual sites.
+*You'll know your done when -* You've determined the end-to-end look of the intranet from the home page to hub sites and individual sites.

 #### Plan the governance strategy
 Governance is the set of policies, roles, and processes that control how your organization's business divisions and IT teams work together to achieve its goal - ensuring company content and communications are secure and viewers benefit from a consistent experience.
 Every organization has unique needs and goals that influence its approach to governance.
 Some details to consider when planning your [governance strategy](https://docs.microsoft.com/en-us/sharepoint/governance-overview): naming conventions, guest access, classification of sites, groups, and files.

-*Start by:* Understanding the rules and requirements of your organization, in combination with the needs of business owners and site owners.
+*Start by -* Understanding the rules and requirements of your organization, in combination with the needs of business owners and site owners.
 Then, develop a plan alongside IT, HR and senior leadership that allows employees to maximize the value of SharePoint with minimal oversight in a way that's compliant.

-*You'll know your done when:* When governance stakeholders, business owners, and content creators can work effortlessly in SharePoint without slowing the rhythm of business.
+*You'll know your done when -* When governance stakeholders, business owners, and content creators can work effortlessly in SharePoint without slowing the rhythm of business.

 #### IT/Admins